Home Buyer Tips: Does This Subdivision Have a HomeOwners’ Association?

 - In Georgia, you can also check with the Georgia Superior Court Clerks’ Cooperative Authority

-- U.S. wide, a few online resources are AboutMyHOA, Community Associations Network , and Community Associations Institute
+- U.S. wide, another online resource is Community Associations Institute

 Features of an HOA